 What kind of messed up thoughts do you have about your kids?
 Are you able to resist saying them out loud or acting on them?
 Do you find that you are yelling or damaging the relationship with your kids more than feels good?

-If you are looking for a community of moms who can have compassion for you and your messed up thoughts I invite you to step into our community and get The Thriving Mama E-Course FREE.
+If you are looking for a community of moms who can have compassion for you and your messed up thoughts I invite you to step into the Thriving Mama Society.

 Jennifer Bronsnick, MSW, LCSW is passionate about supporting moms to be resilient.
 As a mother of three daughters under 8 and a survivor of postpartum depression and anxiety Jennifer knows exactly how challenging motherhood can be.
 She also knows that there is hope for all of us and with accurate information, support and inspiration that mothers and families can thrive.